pnp/powerautomate-samples/samples/notify-on-last-working-day/README.md

 This sample demonstrates:

 * how to get the first day of the month
-* how to get the last day of the month regardless of the leap year
+* how to get the last day of the month regardless of the leap year*
 * how to check if a particular date (by default it is the current date) is the last working day of the month regardless of the leap year
-* how to minimize the flow schedule trigger to the last 4 days of each month
+* how to minimize the flow schedule trigger to the last 4 days of each month to avoid unnecessary API calls.

 Assumptions: